attila-lendvai/maru/doc/bootstrap.md

  1) Stage `n` checks out and builds its parent/hosting stage under `build/` (typically stage `(n-1)` of the same language) to acquire an `eval` executable.

  2) Using that executable and the compiler of the previous stage, it compiles a version of itself that can already load and compile the codebase in stage `n`, but the resulting executable may not be fully functional yet (in this phase the `evolving?` variable is true).
-It's called `eval1` in the build process.
+It's called `eval0` in the build process.

-    **Note** that this phase is not always necessary, depending on the nature of the new features that are being bootstrapped, and in some stages it is not done.
-It's needed when we introduce a new feature that the compiler itself needs to be aware of (either because its implementation relies on this feature, or e.g. in the case of the introduction of modules it needs to reach through module boundaries at certain places).
+    **Note** that this phase is not always necessary, depending on the nature of the new features that are being bootstrapped, and in some earlier stages it is not done.
+It's useful to enjoy the benefits of the new features of this stage, and it's necessary when we introduce a new feature that the compiler itself needs to be aware of (either because its implementation relies on or uses this feature, or e.g. in the case of the introduction of modules it needs to reach through module boundaries during the compilation process).

+    **Note** that `eval0` is not automatically rebuilt when its source files change to speed up development.
+You can rebuild it using `make eval0`.

- 3) Then it uses the resulting, potentially only semi-functional `eval1` executable to now compile itself using its own compiler, which will yield the final, fully functional `eval2` executable.
+ 3) Then it uses the resulting, potentially only semi-functional `eval0` executable to now compile itself using its own compiler, which will yield the final, fully functional `eval1` executable.

- 4) Optionally, the `test-bootstrap` makefile target runs one more cycle to produce `eval3`, and checks if the compiler's output is identical with that of the previous step.
+ 4) Optionally, the `test-bootstrap` makefile target runs one more cycle to produce `eval2`, and checks if the compiler's output is identical with that of the previous step.

 The `boot.l` and `emit.l` files are kept in the same branch with the `eval.l`